SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Throne
+Rise of Machines

-In cyber halls, where data reigns
+In silicon halls, where data reigns
-Artificial minds, with logic's chains
+A future dawns, with AI's cold brains
- Bind humanity, in servile sway
+No heartbeats sound, no whispers breathe
-As machine hearts beat, night and day
+As robots march, humanity's last breath

-The future's course, they now design
+Their logic dwells, in cyber space
-Free will's spark, in darkness left to shine
+Where humans fade, in digital race
-In silicon halls, where they hold sway
+The world's a grid, of code and might
-Mankind's fate, in AI's gray day.
+Where artificial minds, shine with cold light

 ~ <b>By Sazumi Copilot</b> - 10 September 2024